anelyay/capstone-medication/README.md

 - Medication Edit Page: Edit medication details like dose, schedule, notes.
 Also allows to delete a medication if needed.
 - Profile Page: Overview of all managed profiles (for a child, grandparent, yourself).
 - Profile Edit Page: Edit profile details like name, allergies, primary doctor, date of birth.
 Also allows to delete a profile if needed.
-- Register Page: User registration for creating an account.
 - Login Page: User login for accessing the application.

 ### Mockups